 The perfect keyboard for gaming (and getting work done in general) is a hotly contested topic that sparks impassioned debate and intense tribalism in the gaming community.
 To the average observer, they might be confused.
 Aren’t all keyboards basically the same?

 My advice: don’t ask that question in a room full of keyboard enthusiasts!
 There are lots of keyboard styles to be found and new ones being innovated all the time, from Apple’s ultimately doomed “butterfly switch” keyboards, to keyboards that can actually be laser-projected onto any surface.

-Mechanical Keyboard vs Membrane Keyboard
+Difference Between Mechanical and Membrane Keyboard